You are here

 Section 54AA(3) VEA - pension applicant required to give information, produce documents or appear before an officer

 Information gathering powers are most commonly used for the purposes of an investigation of a pension claim, a review of a pension rate, or an overpayment investigation.
-The power to obtain information from a pension recipient or applicant only extends to information on matters relevant to the payment of pension, the provision of benefits, or the application for payment of benefits.
+The power to obtain information from a pension or payment recipient or applicant only extends to information on matters relevant to the payment of a pension or payment, the provision of benefits, or the application for payment of benefits.
 This may include such things as;

 - confirmation of bank details, and

 - confirmation of tax returns.